MightySlaytanic/unbound2influxdb2/README.md

 * **1.4.8**: upgraded Python base image to 3.11.2-alpine3.17
 * **1.4.9**: forced setuptools>=65.5.1 due to vulnerabilities
 * **1.4.10**: upgraded Python base image to 3.12.0-alpine3.18
+* **1.5.0**: there is a small *breaking change* in the INFLUX_HOST variable that you must pass to the script.
+Now you must specify http:// or https:// in front of the url or IP address of your influxdb host.

 # Info